-- Coup-contrecoup injury – This type of injury occurs when the force of a blow moves the brain across the inside of the skull, where it strikes both at the point of impact and on the opposite side of the head.
+- Coup-contrecoup injury – This injury occurs when the force of a blow moves the brain across the inside of the skull, where it strikes both at the point of impact and on the opposite side of the head.

 - Second-impact syndrome – Second-impact syndrome is used to describe when a second brain injury is sustained before the symptoms of a previous brain injury have healed.

-- Diffuse axonal injury – This type of injury occurs when shaking or strong rotating of the head cause tearing of nerve tissue in the brain.
+- Diffuse axonal injury – This injury occurs when shaking or strong rotating of the head cause tearing of nerve tissue in the brain.
 Car accidents are common causes of diffuse axonal injuries.